 Katy works at St. Louis-based First Integrity Mortgage Services.
 Every financial quarter, her company presents a cash donation to causes voted on by company employees.

-This go-around, the team voted to not only donate funds to the 2017 walk, but also walk as a team to support their colleague.
+During this go-around, the team voted to not only donate funds to the 2017 walk but also walk as a team to support their colleague.

 “This was a no-brainer decision for our entire team,” said Executive Vice President Joe Bayer, Jr.